aaron3993/food-ordering-pickup-app/README.md

 ## Project Introduction

-The Project implements a Restaurant Ordering System supported by backend in NodeJS (Express Server and EJs templating) and frontend built & styled using SASS pre-processor, HTML5 & JQuery.
-Project uses POSTGRESQL for database needs.
-Realtime order updates are sent to both owner of the restaurant and the customer using Twilio SMS API whenever order is place, confirmed and ready for pickup.
+This imaginery restaurant allows a user to register or login to add items from a menu and place an order with them, and will receive an SMS when the order is confirmed, and another when it is ready for pickup.
+The ordering system is supported in the backend with NodeJS (Express Server and EJs templating) and POSTGRESQL for the database, and in the frontend with SASS pre-processor, HTML5 & JQuery.
+Realtime order updates are sent to both owner of the restaurant and the customer using the Twilio SMS API whenever an order is placed, confirmed and ready for pickup.

 ## Illustration